Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 You might have a successful side hustle you’re looking to expand or a killer idea you’re willing to personally invest in.
 While some lenders offer startup financing, a personal loan could be a competitive option if you have strong personal credit and enough income to cover personal costs while getting your new enterprise off the ground.

 - Tip: Find an entrepreneur-friendly lender.
-Online lenders like SoFi offer special programs for entrepreneurs, while others provide hardship forbearance you can rely on if your business folds.
+Some online lenders like SoFi offer special programs for entrepreneurs, while others provide hardship forbearance you can rely on if your business folds.
 That way, your personal credit isn’t as deeply affected if things don’t go as planned.

 If credit card debt is weighing you down, consider applying for a debt consolidation loan.
 Consolidation moves your existing debt into a term loan, ideally at more favorable rates.
 It can provide a path out of credit card debt and help you save over the long term if you’re extended a low APR.